 Location: 14492 University Cove Place, Tampa

 Description: Provides pregnancy support, post-abortion healing, teen services, and adoption services.

 Opportunities: Mentoring; office work; fund raising through annual Walk for Life

 Location: 2801 North 17th Street, Tampa

-Description: Provides a hot meal for homeless individuals on a Monday evenings each week.
+Description: Provides a hot meal for homeless individuals on a Monday evenings once per month.

 Opportunities: Provide cooked dishes on Mondays; help serve on Mondays; Donate clothing